dotnet-foundation/website/input/community/speakers/jk.md

 Mentor: true
 Mentee: true
 ---
-Jernej Kavka (JK) is an SSW Senior Software Architect, Microsoft AI MVP and organizer of the Brisbane AI user group.
-JK is a full-stack .NET developer, but his passion lies in cogitative services, AI and machine learning.
+Jernej Kavka (JK) is a Microsoft AI MVP, SSW Solution Architect and organizer of the Brisbane AI user group.
+JK is a full-stack .NET developer, but his passion lies in Azure Cognitive Services, AI and machine learning.
 He is the main architect behind SSW's virtual receptionist - SophieAI: https://sswsophie.com

 He is also very active in the developer community and enjoys speaking at conferences like NDC, DDD, as well as User Groups and Hack Days.